 General Studies Degrees Awarded

-Garrett College awards an Associate in Arts (A.A.) to graduates of the General Studies and General Studies (FSU Transfer) program.
+Garrett College awards an Associate in Arts (A.A.) to graduates of the General Studies program.

-Critical Analysis and Reasoning Skills: Students will demonstrate the ability to use analysis and reasoning skills required to engage in clear and critical analysis of situations, events, issues, ideas, and texts by fusing experience, reason, and training into considered judgment.
+- Students will demonstrate the ability to engage in clear and critical analysis of situations, events, issues, ideas, and text by fusing experience, reason, and training into considered judgment.

 Starting the first semester at Garrett College, students who choose this option are encouraged to work with an academic advisor to develop a plan for completing the degree and identify electives to best meet the specific requirements of transfer institutions.
 The large number of open electives enables students to tailor their program to their individual needs and interests.